jmiddleton/mybank-poc/README.md

 serve -s dist -l 8888
 ```

 Please make sure you have configured your environment for production.
-Create a file in the root folder with the name ```.env.production.local``` and add the following variables:
+Create a file in the root folder with the name ```.env.production``` and add the following variables:

 - VUE_APP_BASE_URL=http://[YOUR_AWS_LAMBDA_ENDPOINT]:[YOUR_AWS_LAMBDA_PORT]/mybank/v1
 - VUE_APP_API_KEY=[YOUR_AWS_LAMBDA_API_KEY]